NextGenTel/akka-tools/README.md

 Changelog
 ----------------------------

+Version 1.0.4-SNAPSHOT - Not released yet

+* Fixing issue with proxying to clusterSingleton created by ClusterSingletonHelper

 Version 1.0.3.1 - 19/11-2015

 * Fixing regression in 1.0.3 caused by 'successHandler is now executed at the right time' - Now inbound DM cleanup is performed AFTER success-handler has been executed